entrity/tic-tac-toe-demo/README.md

 ## The AI

 Because the search space for a game of tic-tac-toe is so small, I saved a bit of programming time by implementing the minimax algorithm without alpha-beta pruning or restrictions on search depth.
-The lack of pruning imposes a computational cost that can slow play on older machines, but I did not find that this inhibited gameplay on my development machine.
+The lack of pruning imposes a computational cost that can impose a wait on older machines, but I did not find that this inhibited gameplay on my development machine.

 You can set a limit on search depth by changing the `MAX_SEARCH_DEPTH` variable in `main.py`.
 If you think the performance merits the extra dev time, you can modify the minimax implementation in the `game_tree.py` file.